-Homeowners can deduct uninsured losses they suffer when their property is damaged or destroyed by an event--but only if such event is a "casualty."
-A “casualty” is damage, destruction, or loss of property due to an event that is sudden, unexpected, or unusual.
+For tax purposes, a "casualty" is damage, destruction, or loss of property due to an event that is sudden, unexpected, or unusual.
 Examples include:

 One thing all the events in the list above have in common is that they are sudden—they happen quickly.
 Suddenness is the hallmark of a casualty loss.
-Thus, loss of property due to slow, progressive deterioration is not deductible as a casualty loss.
-Thus, if the retaining wall discussed above collapsed due to soil erosion occurring over a period years, the loss is not a deductible casualty.
+Thus, loss of business property due to slow, progressive deterioration is not deductible as a casualty loss.
+For example, if a retaining wall to an apartment building collapsed due to soil erosion occurring over a period years, the loss is not a deductible casualty.
 But if it collapsed all at once due to a violent storm, it is a deductible casualty.

 Many legal disputes have occurred over whether an event was sufficiently sudden to cause a deductible casualty loss.
 Here are some examples from real court cases.
 See if you can tell which are deducible casualty losses and which are not.